-We tasted many 2016 wines at the VDP.Weinbörse Mainz earlier this week.
-Here some thoughts on this charmer of a vintage.
+We tasted many 2017 wines at the VDP.Weinbörse Mainz earlier this week.
+Here some thoughts on this very promising vintage.

 The VDP.Weinbörse is organized by the VDP.Die Prädikatsweingüter, the grower association which regroups some 200 of the best wine Estates in Germany.
 This fair for professionals is held every year, at the end of April.
-It allows member Estates to showcase their first wines from the latest vintage, i.e. 2016 this year for its white wines.
+It allows member Estates to showcase their first wines from the latest vintage, i.e. this year the 2017 vintage (for white wines).

 Overall, ProWein in March always proves too early for any meaningful input on the latest vintage.
 Many wines are still in cask, others - recently bottled - are still bottle sick, etc. However, the April timing of the VDP.Weinbörse allows for a good general feel for the latest vintage, even if it is often still too early for a proper review of any individual wine.

 As we already hinted at in our Sneak Preview at the 2017 Vintage article published in Mosel Fine Wines Issue No 39 (Jan 2018), 2017 is a classic vintage in the making, albeit a highly sprung one.

 The 2017 show unusual concentration (a result of super-low yields).
 The wines are underpinned by good acidity and prove rather backward, but with great inner balance.
 These characteristics run through all styles of wines, from dry to sweet.
 Those wines where playfulness and charm will eventually emerge could become modern-day legends.
 As it stands, the vintage has huge potential, even if it is not a foregone affair.